trufflesuite/truffle/packages/truffle/docs/getting_started/contracts.md

 // - sendCoin: ()
 ```

-Notice that the contract abstraction contains the exact same functions that exist within our contract.
+Notice that the abstraction contains the exact same functions that exist within our contract.
 It also contains an address which points to the deployed version of the MetaCoin contract.

 ### Executing Contract Functions

-Using the abstraction you can easily call functions that talk to the Ethereum network.
+Using the abstraction you can easily execute contract functions on the Ethereum network.

 ##### Making a Transaction

-There are three functions on the MetaCoin contract that we can call.
+There are three functions on the MetaCoin contract that we can execute.
 If you analyze each of them, you'll see that `sendCoin` is the only function that aims to make changes to the network.
-The goal of `sendCoin` is to "send" some Meta coins from one account to the next.
-These account changes need to persist.
+The goal of `sendCoin` is to "send" some Meta coins from one account to the next, and these changes should persist.

-When calling `sendCoin`, we'll execute that function as a transaction.
-In the following example, we'll send 10 Meta coin from one account to another, and have that transaction persist on the network:
+When calling `sendCoin`, we'll execute it as a transaction.
+In the following example, we'll send 10 Meta coin from one account to another, in a way that persists changes on the network:

 ```javascript
 var account_one = "0x1234..."; // an address